Reviewing Paya (PAYA) & Its Competitors

 |2.16

-Paya presently has a consensus target price of $15.00, indicating a potential upside of 41.64%.
-As a group, “Holding & other investment offices” companies have a potential upside of 9.72%.
-Given Paya’s stronger consensus rating and higher possible upside, analysts clearly believe Paya is more favorable than its competitors.
+Paya currently has a consensus price target of $15.00, suggesting a potential upside of 36.86%.
+As a group, “Holding & other investment offices” companies have a potential upside of 9.95%.
+Given Paya’s stronger consensus rating and higher probable upside, analysts clearly believe Paya is more favorable than its peers.

-This table compares Paya and its competitors’ net margins, return on equity and return on assets.

 Summary